-Deleted: 0
+Deleted: they

 Prepared by: Technical Panel of the Nebraska Information Technology Commission Authority: Neb.
-Rev. Stat. § 86-516(6) Page 32 Deleted: Information Owner responsibility of IT management to support the Information Security Policy and provide resources needed to enhance and maintain a level of information security control consistent with the agency's Information Security Policy.
+Rev. Stat. § 86-516(6) Page 32 responsibility of IT management to support the Information Security Policy and provide resources needed to enhance and maintain a level of information security control consistent with the agency's Information Security Policy.